shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 BgNoiseThreshold: 0
 ```

-**ResampleRate** must be twice the desired Nyquist.
+> *ResampleRate* must be twice the desired Nyquist.
 If your config file does not specify a value for ResampleRate, your recording will be up- or down-sampled to the default value of 22050 samples per second.
 As a rule of thumb, specify the resample rate that will give the best result given your recording sample rate.
 If the target call of interest is in a low frequency band (e.g. < 2kHz), then lower the resample rate to twice the maximum frequency of interest.
 This will reduce processing time and produce better focused spectrograms.

-**FrameSize** and **FrameStep** determine the time and frequency resolution of the spectrogram.
+> *FrameSize* and *FrameStep* determine the time and frequency resolution of the spectrogram.
 Typical values are 512 and 0 samples respectively.
 There is a trade-off between time resolution and frequency resolution; finding the best compromise is really a matter of trial and error.
-If your target call is of long duration with little temporal variation (e.g. a whistle) then **FrameSize** can be increased to 1024 or even 2048.
-(NOTE: The value of **FrameSize** must be a power of 2.)
-To capture more temporal variation in your target calls, decrease **FrameSize** and/or decrease **FrameStep**.
-A typical **FrameStep** might be half the **FrameSize** but does not need to be a power of 2.
+If your target call is of long duration with little temporal variation (e.g. a whistle) then *FrameSize* can be increased to 1024 or even 2048.
+(NOTE: The value of *FrameSize* must be a power of 2.)
+To capture more temporal variation in your target calls, decrease *FrameSize* and/or decrease *FrameStep*.
+A typical *FrameStep* might be half the *FrameSize* but does not need to be a power of 2.

-The default value for **WindowFunction** is HANNING.
-There should no need to ever change this but you might like to try a HAMMING window if you are not satisfied with the appearance of your spectrograms.
+> The default value for *WindowFunction* is `HANNING`.
+There should no need to ever change this but you might like to try a `HAMMING` window if you are not satisfied with the appearance of your spectrograms.

-**BgNoiseThreshold** "Bg" means *background*.
+*BgNoiseThreshold* "Bg" means *background*.
 This parameter determines the degree of severity of noise removal fomr the spectrogram.
 The units are decibels.

 ![Templates have parameters](./Images/TemplatesHaveParameters.png)